 -Joshua Baker, Social Psychology PhD Student

-The Social program is highly focused on research.
+The social track is highly focused on research.
 The program uses a mentor model for research training in which students work with a specific faculty member whose research focus matches the students’ interests, although cross-lab collaboration is also encouraged.
 Students typically complete the program in 5 years.

 Students in our program receive full funding for four academic years (this may be fewer for students entering with a master’s degree).
 Funding includes a monthly stipend for nine months, health insurance, and a full-tuition waiver.
 Stipends vary based on the type of financial support each student receives.
 Types of financial support include graduate assistantships (Research Assistant, Teaching Assistant), fellowships, or scholarships.
 Historically, funding has been available to support students in their fifth year, as well as during summers.